-Nearly everyone has overindulged while eating at one time or another.
-This can often lead to indigestion, fullness, and nausea.
-But if you’re experiencing stomach pain when eating normal amounts of food, it could be a sign of a problem.
+If you’ve ever eaten too much, you’ve probably experienced indigestion, fullness, and nausea.
+But if you’re getting pain when eating normal amounts of food, it could be a sign of a problem.

 Most causes of stomach pain and indigestion aren’t serious and don’t require medical attention.
-You can usually treat a mildly upset stomach at home with over-the-counter (OTC) medications.
+You can usually treat a mildly upset stomach with home remedies and over-the-counter (OTC) medications.

-But if your pain is moderate or severe, you should talk to a doctor.
-Your symptoms could be a sign of a serious underlying condition.
+However, if your pain is moderate or severe, it’s a good idea to speak with your doctor.
+Your symptoms could be a sign of an allergy, intolerance, or underlying condition.

 There are many reasons why your stomach might hurt after eating.
 Read on to learn more.

-Some people can react badly to eating certain foods.
-After speaking with a doctor and getting tested, you may find that you’re allergic to, or intolerant of, something that you regularly eat.
-You may need to avoid those foods going forward.
+Certain foods might cause digestive issues.
+After speaking with a doctor and getting tested, you may find that you’re allergic to, or have an intolerance to, something that you regularly eat.

 Allergies